NUadS/Orbital2020clone/README.md

 4. User Profile Page
 - Allow user to edit personal information

-5. Survey Creation and Posting
+5. Surveys - Uploading and Details
- - Post a survey link which redirects users to the respective survey form (on Google forms)
+ - Post a survey link which redirects users to the respective survey form (on external sites eg Google forms)
 - Selection of target users attributes --> survey will only be pushed to users with such attributes
 - Upon posting of survey link on database, eligible users will receive a notification and the survey link will be reflected on the ‘survey page’ of such users